jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/Before the HOL - Modern cloud apps.md

 ### Task 5: Download and explore the Contoso Sports League sample

-1. Create a new folder on your C: drive named **Hackathon**
+1. Create a new folder on your C: drive named **MCW**

-2. Download the sample application from here: <https://cloudworkshop.blob.core.windows.net/modern-cloud-apps/Modern%20Cloud%20Apps%20Student%20Files.zip> and extract to the **Hackathon** folder.
+2. Download the sample application from here: <https://cloudworkshop.blob.core.windows.net/modern-cloud-apps/Modern%20Cloud%20Apps%20Student%20Files.zip> and extract to the **MCW** folder.

-3. From the **Contoso Sports League** folder under **Hackathon**, open the Visual Studio Solution file: **Contoso.Apps.SportsLeague.sln**
+3. From the **Contoso Sports League** folder under **MCW**, open the Visual Studio Solution file: **Contoso.Apps.SportsLeague.sln**

 4. The solution contains the following projects: